Hantam Local Municipality

-Hantam is an administrative area in the Namakwa District of Northern Cape in South Africa.
+Hantam Municipality (Hantam Munisipaliteit) is a local municipality within the Namakwa District Municipality, in the Northern Cape province of South Africa.

-Hatam is a Khoi name that means "mountains where the bulbs grow".
+Hantam is a Khoekhoe word that means "mountains where the bulbs grow".
 The municipality is named after the Hantam Mountains found in the area.

 Main places

 The 2011 census divided the municipality into the following main places:

+Demographics

+According to the 2022 South African census, the municipality had a population of 22,281 people.
+Of these, 87.5% identified as "Coloured," 10.5% as "White," and 1.4% as "Black African."

 Finances

 In the 2018/19 financial year, 78% of the council's expenditure was deemed unauthorised, irregular, fruitless and wasteful, down from 95% the previous year.
 At the end of the 2019 year, the council had a cash balance to cover its operating costs for ten days.

 Politics

 The municipal council consists of thirteen members elected by mixed-member proportional representation.
 Seven councillors are elected by first-past-the-post voting in seven wards, while the remaining six are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the election of 1 November 2021 no party obtained a majority of seats on the council.
 The following table shows the results of the election.